evilgensec/evilgensec/README.md

 ### `whoami`

-Security researcher focused on **finding and responsibly disclosing real vulnerabilities**
+Security researcher focused on **finding and responsibly disclosing  vulnerabilities**.

 ### Acknowledged by